laravel/docs/upgrade.md

 ### Miscellaneous

-We also encourage you to view the changes in the `laravel\laravel` repository.
-While many of these changes are not required, you may wish to keep these files more in sync with the current version.
-Some of these changes will be covered in this upgrade guide, but others, such as changes to config files or comments, will not be.
-You can easily view the changes with the [Github comparison tool](https://github.com/laravel/laravel/compare/5.3...master), and choose which updates are important to you.
+We also encourage you to view the changes in the `laravel/laravel` [GitHub repository](https://github.com/laravel/laravel).
+While many of these changes are not required, you may wish to keep these files in sync with your application.
+Some of these changes will be covered in this upgrade guide, but others, such as changes to configuration files or comments, will not be.
+You can easily view the changes with the [Github comparison tool](https://github.com/laravel/laravel/compare/5.3...master) and choose which updates are important to you.